cmu-ini/aia-web/docs/lab-document-template.md

-# Group Project Lab Template
+# Lab Document Template

-You will write a lab document as part of the [AIA Group Project](syllabus/#group-project).
+You will write a lab document as part of the [AIA Group Project](syllabus.md#group-project).
 This template serves as a style guide for authoring this document for your project.

 ---